modelica-3rdparty/ExternalMedia/README_introduction.md

-Finally, add the .cpp and .h files of the solver object to the C/C++ project, set the include.h file according to your needs and recompile it to a static library (or to a DLL).
+Finally, add the .cpp and .h files of the solver object to the C/C++ project, set the include.h file according to your needs and recompile it to a shared library.
 The compiled libraries and the externalmedialib.h files must then be copied into the Include subdirectory of the Modelica package so that the Modelica tool can link them when compiling the models.